 Robert Månsson was awarded the prize for his work concerning early haematopoiesis and three-dimensional genomic architecture, and the relationship between this higher order genomic organization of genes and transcriptional regulation.
 He is particularly interested in genes that are involved in the development of blood cells.
 The overall aim of his work is to gain a greater understanding of normal blood cell development why some genetic mutations cause blood cancers.

 2012 – Pernilla Lagergren and Rickard Sandberg

-Pernilla Lagergren, Professor of Surgical Care Sciences at the Department of Molecular Medicine and Surgery at Karolinska Institutet, is awarded the prize for her research on health-related quality of life after surgical treatment of tumors, especially esophageal cancer.
+Pernilla Lagergren, at the Department of Molecular Medicine and Surgery, was awarded the prize for her research on health-related quality of life after surgical treatment of tumors, especially esophageal cancer.

-Rickard Sandberg, associate professor at Department of Cell and Molecular Biology at Karolinska Institutet, is awarded the prize for his mapping of genome regulation, which has led to new insights on gene activity.
+Rickard Sandberg, at the Department of Cell and Molecular Biology, was awarded the prize for his mapping of genome regulation, which has led to new insights on gene activity.
 His new genomic approach is pioneering basic research and has great potential to improve clinical diagnostics.

 2010 - Marie Carlén and Luca Jovine